HidingUnderMyRock/f5-do-examples/AWS/Direct/README.md

-# AWS Declarations direct to BIG-IP
+# AWS DO Declarations direct to BIG-IP

 ## Description